ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 In the example the `"BookAdded"` is the topic we want to publish to, and `book` is our payload.
 Even though we have used a string as the topic, we do not have to.
 Any other type works just fine.

 But where is the connection between `"BookAdded"` as a topic and the subscription type?
-Per default HotChocolate will try to map the topic to a field of the subscription type.
+By default, HotChocolate will try to map the topic to a field of the subscription type.
 If we want to make this binding less error-prone, we could do the following.

 ```csharp
 await sender.SendAsync(nameof(Subscription.BookAdded), book);